revbayes/revbayes.github.io/tutorials/biogeo/index.md

 with alternative settings.
 Scripts to jointly estimate molecular evolution, historical biogeographic, and phylogenetic parameters are available as scripts/run_simple_phy.Rev and scripts/run_epoch_phy.Rev.
-The “epoch” analysis is identical to the analysis just described.
-The “simple” analysis is similar to the “epoch” analysis, except it substitutes the paleogeography-aware model of range evolution (see Section [sec:bg_epoch]) for a paleogeography-naive model (see Section [sec:bg_simple]).
+The "epoch" analysis is identical to the analysis just described.
+The "simple" analysis is similar to the "epoch" analysis, except it substitutes the paleogeography-aware model of range evolution (see Section [sec:bg_epoch]) for a paleogeography-naive model (see Section [sec:bg_simple]).